orstavik/doubledots/doc/17_trigger_state_machine.md

 Here, we have a game as a state machine, that needs to orchestrate different `click` listeners, along with a timer. we first make it as a reaction state machine, and then we make it as a `StateMachineAttr`.
 I guess this is fun? :)

+1. we make it quite simple, with a transient timer.
+This is buggy though, because it is difficult to stop
+2. second, we replace it with a `::sleep_1000:count_down:..-2`.
+This is a loop that we can take out, when we don't need it
+3. we finally move into a `StateMachineAttr` that makes a nice and tidy class for everything.

 In this custom trigger, we will finish a game after a loss or timeout.
 We will change styles and handle the according logic.

 ```html